What is a house church?

 Meeting together once a week is not an effective way to develop mature disciples of Christ.
 We believe two to four meet ups per week with your local church is healthy.
 We recognize that implementing house churches represents a paradigm shift for many.
-Continuing with the corporate worship gathering on Sundays while adding Thursday night house churches displays our commitment to grow in loving fellowship and Christlikeness.
-In addition to providing reassurance through the familiar, it’s our hope that house churches will be able to enhance more deeply what the Lord is doing in our midst, with the help of such aids as sermon study guides and greater opportunities to use our specific spiritual gifts to build one another up.
+Continuing with the corporate prayer and worship gathering on Sundays, while adding Thursday night house churches, displays our commitment to grow in loving fellowship and Christlikeness.
+In addition to providing reassurance through the familiar, it’s our hope that house churches will be able to enhance more deeply what the Lord is doing in our midst and provide greater opportunities to use our specific spiritual gifts to build one another up.

 How will the leadership of the house churches work?

 House Churches are shepherded by 1-2 House Church Pastors (HCPs) who report to the Lead Pastor, who in turn shepherds the HCPs.
 Along with a House Church Host and a House Church Administrator, the expectation is that many in the group will share various aspects of leadership.
 Once a month, the house churches do not meet at their regular time so that the HCPs can meet together as a group with the Lead Pastor in order to receive ongoing training, support, and mutual edification.
 The house churches will continue to operate under the authority of the LCA leadership and, by extension, the Canadian Pacific District and the Christian and Missionary Alliance of Canada.
 Ethical behaviour, psychological safety, and theological accountability are high values that will be promulgated, guarded, and monitored.

 How does one join a house church?